Homemade Soft Pretzels

 - Turn the dough out onto a lightly floured surface and knead, adding more flour if needed, until smooth but still slightly tacky, about 5 minutes.
 (Or use a standing mixer with hook attachment and knead 5 min) Shape into a ball, place in a lightly greased bowl and cover with plastic wrap.
 Let rise in a warm spot until doubled in size, about 1 hour.

 - Preheat the oven to 450°F and line large baking sheet or 2 half-sheet pans with parchment paper or spray lightly with cooking spray.

 - Stir the baking soda in 3 cups warm water until dissolved, in a shallow baking dish.
-Gently dip each pretzel in the soda solution, then arrange on the prepared baking sheet and sprinkle the top of each pretzel with the coarse salt.
+Gently dip each pretzel in the soda water mixture, then arrange on the prepared baking sheet and sprinkle the top of each pretzel with the coarse salt.
 (If you are going to brush on the egg wash this is the time to do it- before sprinkling salt over) Then bake until golden, 10 to 12 minutes.

 - Remove from the oven then melt remaining butter and brush them immediately and serve warm on their own or with my tasty simple nacho cheese sauce.
 Pretzels may be stored in an airtight container or zipped top bag for up to 3 days (they lose a little softness).
 Reheat in toaster oven for best results.